kaustubhvkhairnar/PythonPrograms/Automation Scripts/Readme.md

 Assignment8.py :- Accepts two directory names & one file extension & Copies all files with the specified extension from first directory into second directory.

+Assignment9.py :- Displays information of running processes.

+Assignment10.py :- Accepts process name and display information of that process if it is running.

+Assignment11.py :- Accepts directory name from user and create log file in that directory which contains information of running processes.

+Assignment12.py :- Accepts directory name and mail id from user and create logfile in that directory which contains information of running processes as its name, PID,Username.
+After creating log file send that log file to the specified mail.

 chksum.py :- It is a module which returns the checksum of the file given to it.